-We are focusing a significant portion of our activities and resources on Omidria, and if we are unable to commercialize Omidria successfully, our inability to generate significant revenue from the sales of Omidria would adversely impact our ability to achieve profitability.
+If we are unable to successfully commercialize Omidria, or any of our product candidates, if approved, our inability to generate significant revenue from the sales of Omidria or any other approved products would adversely impact our ability to achieve profitability.

-We are a biopharmaceutical company with one product approved by the FDA for commercial sale in the U.S., OmidriaTM (phenylephrine and ketorolac injection) 1%/0.3% for use during cataract surgery or ILR.
-Omidria was approved by the FDA on May 30, 2014 and we anticipate beginning commercial sales of Omidria in early 2015.
-Consequently, we have not yet generated any revenue from any product sales to date.
-We may not be able to commercialize Omidria successfully for a number of reasons, including:
+Omidria is our only product that has been approved by the FDA for commercial sale in the U.S. and we have not yet generated any significant revenue from any product sales to date.
+We may not be able to successfully commercialize Omidria or any other product candidate, if approved, for a number of reasons, including:

-- a lack of acceptance of Omidria by physicians, patients, third-party payors and other members of the medical community; - · our limited experience in marketing, selling and distributing Omidria or any other product; - our limited experience managing third-party commercial manufacturing of Omidria or any other product; - our reliance on a limited number of manufacturers of Omidria and a limited number of suppliers of the product's active pharmaceutical ingredients, excipients and packaging materials; - reimbursement and coverage policies of government and private payors such as Medicare, Medicaid, group purchasing organizations, insurance companies, health maintenance organizations and other plan administrators; - the relative price of Omidria as compared to alternative options for maintenance of pupil size and reduction of postoperative ocular pain during cataract surgery or ILR; - · changed or increased regulatory restrictions in the U.S., EU and other foreign territories; and - a lack of adequate financial or other resources to commercialize Omidria successfully.
+- a lack of acceptance by physicians, patients, third-party payers and other members of the medical community; - · our limited experience in marketing, selling and distributing Omidria or any other product; - · our limited experience managing third-party commercial manufacturing of Omidria or any other product; - our reliance on a limited number of manufacturers and our reliance on a limited number of suppliers of the product's active pharmaceutical ingredients, excipients and packaging materials; - reimbursement and coverage policies of government and private payers such as Medicare, Medicaid, group purchasing organizations, insurance companies, health maintenance organizations and other plan administrators; - · the availability, relative price and efficacy of the product as compared to alternative treatment options or competing products; - · an unknown safety risk of Omidria or any other product; - · the failure to obtain regulatory approval, including for Omidria in the EU or other foreign territories; - the failure to enter into and maintain acceptable partnering arrangements for marketing and distribution of Omidria or any other product outside of the U.S.: - changed or increased regulatory restrictions in the U.S., EU and other foreign territories; and - a lack of adequate financial or other resources to commercialize the product successfully.

-If we are not able to commercialize Omidria successfully for these or other reasons, our ability to generate revenue from product sales and achieve profitability will be adversely affected and the market price of our common stock could decline significantly.
+If we are not able to successfully commercialize Omidria or any other product candidate, if approved, for these or other reasons, our ability to generate revenue from product sales and achieve profitability will be adversely affected and the market price of our common stock could decline significantly.